 An in-depth study of the legal issues that may arise as a result of the employer-employee relationship.
 Topics include the establishment of employment and its terms, employer's obligation to employees, and termination of the employee relationship.
 The course examines federal and state statutory and case law on wage and hour issues, safety, and workplace discrimination, among other important topics.

-Prerequisite: Must be admitted to either the MSCJ or Certificate Program
+Prerequisite: Must be admitted to the MSCJ Program